-Upscale movie theaters like iPic and Cinépolis offer cozy seating and full wine-and-dinner service.
-While the price may be higher than a regular movie, elevated big screen amenities like truffle fries and a glass of cabernet delivered directly to your seat kicks up the movie-going experience, exponentially.
+Upscale movie theaters like IPIC (with locations all over the U.S.) offer cozy seating and full wine-and-dinner service.
+While the price may be higher than a regular movie, elevated big-screen amenities like truffle fries and a glass of cabernet delivered directly to your seat kick up the movie-going experience, exponentially.
 Some theaters even have blankets—perfect for cuddling.

 Go to a Jazz Club

-Listening to live music in a dimly lit jazz bar is sultry and intimate.
+Listening to live music in a dimly lit jazz bar is simply sultry and intimate.
 Plus, you can usually snag a reservation if you’re up for cocktails and appetizers.
-Try the bluewhale in Los Angeles, Preservation Hall in New Orleans, Jazz Showcase in Chicago, Blues Alley in Washington D.C. or Village Vanguard in NYC, for example.
+Try the Preservation Hall in New Orleans, Jazz Showcase in Chicago, Blues Alley in Washington D.C., or Village Vanguard in NYC, just to name a few.

 Even if you don’t know how to dance, you can get in the mood with some burlesque.
-Acts tend to be innovative—and sultry.
-To find a show near you, check out your city's performing arts centers, university art departments (which often invite visiting acts to perform, and you don't need to be a student to attend), as well as local live events venues near you.
+Acts tend to be innovative and sultry, which is extra fun for a romantic date or a night out with friends.
+To find a show near you, check out your city's performing arts centers, university art departments (they often invite visiting acts to perform and don't require student enrollment to attend), as well as local live event venues.

 Recreate Your First Date

-Go to that restaurant where you first met or the cocktail bar where you said cheers over martinis, and reminisce over your first impressions of each other.
-If your first date was totally awkward, have a first-date "do-over" and replace it with fresh new memories.
+Go to that restaurant where you first met or the cocktail bar where you said cheers over martinis and reminisce over your first impressions of each other.
 Feel like celebrating with friends instead?
 Round up your pals and make it a group date.

 Bottle Your Own Wine

 Wine tasting is great, but creating your own vintage?
 Even better.
 Places like The Wine Foundry in Napa let you stomp on your own grapes and take home your very own bottles.
-At Northstar winery in Washington state taste, blend, and bottle your own wine—complete with custom label.
+Northstar winery in Washington even lets you taste, blend, and bottle your own wine—complete with a custom label.

 Chase the Sun